sobjornstad/sql-docs/docs/relational-databases/backup-restore/sql-server-backup-to-url.md

 Write-Host $tSql
 ```

-After successfully running the script, copy the `CREATE CREDENTIAL` command to a query tool, connect to an instancance of SQL Server and run the command to create the credential with the Shared Access Signature.
+After successfully running the script, copy the `CREATE CREDENTIAL` command to a query tool, connect to an instance of SQL Server and run the command to create the credential with the Shared Access Signature.

 ###  <a name="credential"></a> Create a Credential
  The following examples create [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] credentials for authentication to the Microsoft Azure Blob storage service.
 Do one of the following.